Grind and Brew: The Best Coffee Makers with Grinders Built in

 It’s no surprise that Cuisinart has a popular entry in this segment.
 And the Cuisinart DGB-900BC Grind & Brew is a satisfying all-in-one coffee maker, with just a couple of quirks.

 The Cuisinart Grind & Brew comes with a stainless steel thermal carafe, which not only keeps your coffee hot for several hours, it also protects your coffee against oxidation better than a glass carafe on a hot plate.
+Here’s where you can see our list of the best coffee makers with thermal carafe.
 However, Grind and Brew thermal carafe is not dishwasher-safe and requires manual cleaning.

 The cleaning issue crops up again with the chute between the bean hopper and the filter basket.
 A tiny, round brush helps get the coffee grinds out of the chute, and as is often the case it’s a bigger problem with oily, dark-roast coffee beans.
 If you don’t like to use paper filters, the DGB-900C has a reusable goldtone filter, which lets those oils into your coffee for a fuller flavor.